Policies & Processes

 Share this Practice on:LinkedIn

 Start by creating overarching policies that communicate your commitment to sustainable procurement.
-To become more specific as your sustainability practices mature, consider developing issue-related policies, like those focused on climate change, human rights and modern slavery, or sourcing particular materials such as palm oil.
-It could be beneficial to leverage industry standards as guidelines and seek input from suppliers for a well-informed policy.
-Make sure to embed these policies into various procurement procedures, including supplier assessments and material sourcing requirements.
+As your sustainability practices mature, consider developing issue-specific policies.
+For instance, these policies could be focused on climate change, human rights and modern slavery, or sourcing particular materials such as palm oil.
+It can be beneficial to leverage industry standards as guidelines and to seek input from suppliers to create a well-informed policy.
+Lastly, make sure these policies are used by embedding them into various procurement procedures, including supplier assessments and material sourcing requirements.

 EXAMPLE: Disney's conflict minerals policy

 Disney created a materials sourcing policy specific to the issue of conflict minerals.
-The policy addresses sustainability risks related to the region of origin.¹
+The policy addresses sustainability risks related to a material’s region of origin.1

 Develop a credible supplier code of conduct